Archangel Developer Guide

 - Pros: Will use less memory (e.g. for

-, just save the patient being deleted). - Cons: We must ensure that the implementation of each individual command are correct.
+delete, just save the patient being deleted). - Cons: We must ensure that the implementation of each individual command are correct.

 - Pros: Will use less memory (e.g. for